rivtlib-dev/rivtlib.github.io/docs/index.md

 document and division names in the document.

 Document input files are separated into folders labeled text and resource.
-Files in the text folder are shareable rivtText files that contain the primary calculation information.
+Files in the text folder are shareable rivtapi files that contain the primary calculation information.
 The resource folder includes supporting files (images, pdf etc.) and other files that may include confidential project information or copyrighted material.
 The resource folder often contains binary information and